chrishewlings/mdwiki/en/pages/school/COMP348/Ruby Overview.md

 end
 ```

+- You can call `super()` to refer back to a parent class constructor.

 #### Arrays
 - An array is an **ordered** collection of elements of any type.

 - Creation:
 	1. `a = ["hello",1,2,4.5]`